bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 ```text
 dotnet user-secrets init
 ```
-Generates a new GUID will be used as the user secret ID.
+Generates a new GUID will be used as the `UserSecretsId`.

 ```xml
 <PropertyGroup>